The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 The risk committee meets at least five times yearly.

-The board of directors comprises at least three directors and a representative for the employees.
+The board of directors has established a compensation committee which shall consist of at least three directors.
+In addition, the board of directors appoints a representative for the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
+The committee members are appointed for two years at a time by the board of directors.

 The committee shall inter alia:

-The committee meets when convened by the chair, but at least once yearly and otherwise as and when required.
-The attendance of at least two members is required.
+The committee meets when convened by the chair, but at least four times per year (once per quarter) and otherwise as and when required.

 Deviations from point 9 of the Code of Practice: None